ngs-doo/revenj/README.md

 There are mostly two reasons to use it:

- * **ease of development** - but this is hard to explain since you need to experience it for yourself
+ * **ease of development** - but this is hard to explain since you need to experience it for yourself, but in a nutshell there are several benefits:
+	* **automatic migrations** - when the model changes, SQL migration script will be provided.
+This means that developers can utilize typesafety of relational SQL database and get ease of use from JSON NoSQL solution
+	* **less manual boilerplate** - most of the boilerplate (DTOs, repositories, ...) will be automatically maintained.
+This will speed up development and reduce the cost of changing the model
+	* **evolution** - reduced cost of changing the model should allow for both fast prototyping and low maintenance cost later in the project
  * **performance** - DSL Platform will provide libraries for Revenj which are faster than anything you could write by hand or by picking some other libraries/frameworks

 Benchmarks: